civican/legisinfo/42-1/bills/C-77/bill_text.md

 Subsection 38.01(5) of the `Canada Evidence Act` is replaced by the following:

-**(5)** In the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, notice under any of subsections (1) to (4) shall be given to both the Attorney General of Canada and the Minister of National Defence.
+**(5)** In the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, notice under any of subsections (1) to (4) shall be given to both the Attorney General of Canada and the Minister of National Defence.

-> **Explanatory Note**:
-> Existing text of subsection 38.01(5):
-> *Existing Text*:
-> > In the case of a proceeding under Part III of the `National Defence Act`, notice under any of subsections (1) to (4) shall be given to both the Attorney General of Canada and the Minister of National Defence.

 ### Section 49

 Subsection 38.03(2) of the Act is replaced by the following:

-**(2)** In the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Attorney General of Canada may authorize disclosure only with the agreement of the Minister of National Defence.
+**(2)** In the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Attorney General of Canada may authorize disclosure only with the agreement of the Minister of National Defence.

-> **Explanatory Note**:
-> Existing text of subsection 38.03(2):
-> *Existing Text*:
-> > In the case of a proceeding under Part III of the `National Defence Act`, the Attorney General of Canada may authorize disclosure only with the agreement of the Minister of National Defence.

 ### Section 50

   **(1)** Paragraph 38.04(5)(a) of the Act is replaced by the following:

-    shall hear the representations of the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Minister of National Defence, with respect to making the application public;
+    shall hear the representations of the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Minister of National Defence, with respect to making the application public;

   **(2)** Paragraph 38.04(5)(a.2) of the Act is replaced by the following:

-    shall hear the representations of the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Minister of National Defence, concerning the identity of all parties or witnesses whose interests may be affected by either the prohibition of disclosure or the conditions to which disclosure is subject, and concerning the persons who should be given notice of any hearing of the matter;
+    shall hear the representations of the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Minister of National Defence, concerning the identity of all parties or witnesses whose interests may be affected by either the prohibition of disclosure or the conditions to which disclosure is subject, and concerning the persons who should be given notice of any hearing of the matter;

 ### Section 51

 Subsections 38.11(1.1) and (2) of the Act are replaced by the following:

-**(1.1)** A hearing under subsection 38.04(5) or an appeal or review of an order made under any of subsections 38.06(1) to (3) shall, at the request of either the Attorney General of Canada or, in the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Minister of National Defence, be held or heard, as the case may be, in the National Capital Region, as described in the schedule to the `National Capital Act`.
+**(1.1)** A hearing under subsection 38.04(5) or an appeal or review of an order made under any of subsections 38.06(1) to (3) shall, at the request of either the Attorney General of Canada or, in the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Minister of National Defence, be held or heard, as the case may be, in the National Capital Region, as described in the schedule to the `National Capital Act`.

-**(2)** The judge conducting a hearing under subsection 38.04(5) or the court hearing an appeal or review of an order made under any of subsections 38.06(1) to (3) may give any person who makes representations under paragraph 38.04(5)(d), and shall give the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Minister of National Defence, the opportunity to make representations ex parte.
+**(2)** The judge conducting a hearing under subsection 38.04(5) or the court hearing an appeal or review of an order made under any of subsections 38.06(1) to (3) may give any person who makes representations under paragraph 38.04(5)(d), and shall give the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Minister of National Defence, the opportunity to make representations ex parte.

-> **Explanatory Note**:
-> Existing text of subsections 38.11(1.1) and (2):
-> *Existing Text*:
-> > A hearing under subsection 38.04(5) or an appeal or review of an order made under any of subsections 38.06(1) to (3) shall, at the request of either the Attorney General of Canada or, in the case of a proceeding under Part III of the `National Defence Act`, the Minister of National Defence, be held or heard, as the case may be, in the National Capital Region, as described in the schedule to the `National Capital Act`.
-> > The judge conducting a hearing under subsection 38.04(5) or the court hearing an appeal or review of an order made under any of subsections 38.06(1) to (3) may give any person who makes representations under paragraph 38.04(5)(d), and shall give the Attorney General of Canada and, in the case of a proceeding under Part III of the `National Defence Act`, the Minister of National Defence, the opportunity to make representations ex parte.

 ### Section 52

 Subsection 38.13(2) of the Act is replaced by the following:

-**(2)** In the case of a proceeding under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, the Attorney General of Canada may issue the certificate only with the agreement, given personally, of the Minister of National Defence.
+**(2)** In the case of a proceeding under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, the Attorney General of Canada may issue the certificate only with the agreement, given personally, of the Minister of National Defence.

-> **Explanatory Note**:
-> Existing text of subsection 38.13(2):
-> *Existing Text*:
-> > In the case of a proceeding under Part III of the `National Defence Act`, the Attorney General of Canada may issue the certificate only with the agreement, given personally, of the Minister of National Defence.

 ### Section 53

 Subsection 38.131(3) of the Act is replaced by the following:

-**(3)** In the case of proceedings under Part III of the `National Defence Act`, **other than a summary hearing as defined in subsection 2(1) of that Act**, notice under subsection (2) shall be given to both the Attorney General of Canada and the Minister of National Defence.
+**(3)** In the case of proceedings under Part III of the `National Defence Act`, other than a summary hearing as defined in subsection 2(1) of that Act, notice under subsection (2) shall be given to both the Attorney General of Canada and the Minister of National Defence.

-> **Explanatory Note**:
-> Existing text of subsection 38.131(3):
-> *Existing Text*:
-> > In the case of proceedings under Part III of the `National Defence Act`, notice under subsection (2) shall be given to both the Attorney General of Canada and the Minister of National Defence.

 ### Section 54

 Item 10 of the schedule to the Act is replaced by the following:

-A **court martial** or a military judge for the purposes of Part III of the `National Defence Act`
+A court martial or a military judge for the purposes of Part III of the `National Defence Act`

 ### `Federal Courts Act`